-ULC Robotics and Con Edison are developing a robot capable of racking medium voltage circuit breakers within electric distribution substations.
+ULC Robotics and Con Edison are developing an Autonomous Mobile Robot (AMR) capable of racking medium voltage circuit breakers within electric distribution substations.
 Close proximity to breakers during the racking in and racking out process can expose workers to arc flash.
 Additionally, manual handling of heavy circuit breakers can also lead to soft tissue injuries.
 Through remote-controlled driving and autonomous operations, the Breaker Racking Robot will carry out end-to-end breaker racking and storage to improve worker safety.

 The Circuit Breaker Racking Robot is currently developed to handle circuit breakers (1200A, 3000A, and Ground and Test Device), but can be expanded in the future to address additional types of breakers.

 The robot is equipped with cameras for navigation, breaker identification, monitoring the racking indicator, and alignment with the cabinet.
 Navigational cameras minimize blind spots and provide the operator with situational awareness.

 Equipped with two 2D LiDAR units, the robot can detect obstacles during navigation.
 If an obstacle is near, the robot will automatically pause operations and the operator is notified through the warning system.

 Mecanum wheels on the robot provide omnidirectional navigation making it easier to move in constrained environments within power stations and provide precise alignment for autonomous operations.

 The Breaker Racking Robot uses Laser Profilers to detect features of breakers and cabinets and autonomously align itself from up to several feet away.

 The robot is controlled using a control station and wireless sub-system.
 The graphical user interface (GUI) provides situational awareness data, real time camera views and push button control.